 6. Save money

-On this list of good habits, this is one of the most important ones.
+When you think of good habits to start right now, saving money might not be on your list, however, it’s one of the most important ones.
 Although this one is obvious, a lot of people don’t have any sort of savings.
 Chances are you already have a savings account with your bank.
 Utilize this!